Table 1 Supported Cisco Unified CME Features

 VRF Support on Cisco Unified CME

-Support for conferencing, transcoding, and RSVP components in Cisco Unified CME through a VRF; also allows soft phones and TAPI clients in data VRF resources to communicate with phones in a VRF voice gateway.
+Adds support for conferencing, transcoding, a RSVP components in Cisco Unified CME through a VRF; also allows soft phones and TAPI clients in data VRF resources to communicate with phones in a VRF voice gateway.

 Cisco Unified CME 7.0/4.3